XPMUser/XPMUser.github.io/README.md

 - Prodigy House Simulator (oldprodigyde/undefined/) | Your character is at home.

-  You get this version from the map on one of my Definitive Editions and one of my Ultimate Editions.
+  You can get this version from the map on one of my Definitive Editions and one of my Ultimate Editions.
 The saves from March/Early June 2015 can't go home.

 - The Current Version | The Actual Multiplayer Mode!